-Pre-assessed taxes must be paid monthly for the duration of employment.
+Pre-assessed taxes must be paid once a month.

-In addition, if you work in Finland for at least four months, you are liable to pay health insurance contributions.
+In addition, if you are covered by the Finnish system of sickness insurance, you are liable to pay health insurance contributions.
 The amount of the contribution is calculated from the wages before the €510/month or €17/day is deducted.
-No contributions are deducted if you are able to present a Certificate A1 or other proof showing that you continue to be covered by another country's social insurance system.
+No contributions are deducted if you are able to present a Certificate A1 or other proof showing that you continue to be covered by another country’s social insurance system.

 5.1.3 Proof of tax payments for the authorities of the worker's country of residence